LemmenAid/atlantic-dippers/README.md

 The website has been tested by myself and several of my friends for accessibility, functionality, responsiveness, performance and visual appeal.

-* This site has been tested on serveral different devices, under which an iPhone SE / iPhone 12 / iPhone 14 / Samsung Galaxy S9 / Xiaomi Mi 10 / MacBook Air / MacBook Pro / HP laptop.
+* The site has been tested on serveral different devices, under which; iPhone SE / iPhone 12 / iPhone 14 / Samsung Galaxy S9 / Xiaomi Mi 10 / MacBook Air / MacBook Pro / HP laptop.
 * The website has been tested in the following browsers: Chrome / Safari / Firefox / Microsoft Edge.
-* All links/buttons have been tested for functionality.
+* All links / buttons have been tested for functionality.
 * Hover over effects have been tested.
 * Signup Form has been tested for functionality and feedback.
 * Social media Icons have been tested.